simgrid/simgrid/docs/source/app_s4u.rst

 For sake of simplicity, we use `RAII
 <https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization>`_
-everywhere in S4U.
+for many classes in S4U.
 This is an idiom where resources are automatically managed through the context.
 Provided that you never manipulate objects of type Foo directly but always FooPtr references (which are defined as `boost::intrusive_ptr
 <http://www.boost.org/doc/libs/1_61_0/libs/smart_ptr/intrusive_ptr.html>`_
 <Foo>), you will never have to explicitely release the resource that
 you use nor to free the memory of unused objects.
 Here is a little example:

 .. code-block:: cpp